 Advocacy Is Required To Change Public Policy

 Businesses serve the public and contribute to the identity of our communities.
-From delivering services, to responding to needs, to creating new opportunities that help individuals and communities to thrive.
-But while we are focused on our missions, our work can be hindered by public policies.
+From delivering services, responding to needs, to creating new opportunities that assist individuals, businesses help communities to thrive.
+The chamber is focused on our missions, our work can be hindered by public policies.
 So local businesses must also advocate.
 Advocating for good public policy is a way to tackle larger systemic forces.

 Advocacy Helps Meet Your Goals

-Public policy can create barriers to getting your work done, like making it difficult to secure resources and space for programming, connect community members to opportunities, ensure a workforce, or protect their health and well-being.
-Advocacy is a way to present sustainable solutions, express concerns, influence decisions, create access, defend, promote and make change so your business can get work done, and serve our community.
+Public policy can create barriers to getting your work done, such as making it difficult to secure resources and space for programming, connect community members to opportunities, ensure a workforce, or protect their health and well-being.
+Advocacy is a way to present sustainable solutions, express concerns, influence decisions, create access, defend, promote and make changes so your business can get work done, and serve our community.

 Advocacy Empowers Communities

 Chambers are an important bridge, connecting governments to the people and businesses affected by government policy.
-Your businesses work to meet your goals gives you community culture, community connections and subject expertise.
+Businesses that work to meet your goals gives your community culture, community connections and subject expertise.
 We can convene and channel business concerns, lived experiences and grounded ideas to the government.
 The act of advocacy itself creates connections, and increases engagement and opportunities among community- builders and strengthens the business sector and the surrounding community.